cloudflare/cloudflare-docs/content/d1/platform/community-projects.md

 ### wrangler-proxy

 `wrangler-proxy` exposes Workers API (including D1) to the outside world, so you can integrate it with your favorite frameworks.
-It is compatible with DrizzleORM.
-It was originally created to enable Workers API in local development environments, but can also be used to self-host Workers runtime.
+It is compatible with DrizzleORM. `wrangler-proxy` was originally created to enable Workers API in local development environments, but can also be used to self-host Workers runtime.

 * [GitHub](https://github.com/chientrm/wrangler-proxy)